Dwarf Fortress > DF Gameplay Questions

 Once you have plants, you need to process them in some way to produce seeds.
 Cooking a plant destroys the seeds, but everything else you do to it will produce seeds.
 Depending on the plant, you can brew it (in a Still), or thresh it (in a Farmer's Workshop), or mill it (in a Millstone or Quern), or eat it raw.
 You'll get one or two seeds from each plant that is processed or eaten.

-You may also purchase (or steal) above-ground plants and/or their seeds from elven and human caravans.
+Finally, you may purchase (or steal) above-ground plants and/or their seeds from elven and human caravans.
 This is generally far less labor-intensive than gathering them yourself, and mature plants are purchased in stacks of 5 (far better than your herbalists are likely to produce).
-Of course, you have to wait for them to show up; your herbalists can start work immediately.
+Of course, you have to wait for traders to show up; your herbalists can usually start work immediately.

 How big should I make the plots?